Eyob721/alx-low_level_programming/0x14-bit_manipulation/README.md

 - a function that returns the number of bits you would need to flip to get from one number to another.

+100-get_endianness.c

+- a function that checks the endianness of a system.